 All Natural Growing Practices

 We use all natural, chemical-free practices to grow our plants.
-Our container plants are grown in an organic, peat-free potting mix.
+Our container plants are grown in an organic potting mix.
 We use only organic fertilizers and water-conserving practices.
 We do not use synthetic pesticides, fertilizer, or neonicotinoids.

 Purchasing Our Plants